NDLA-H5P/generator-h5p-content-type/README.md

 1. Clone the project
 1. Open the directory
+1. Run `npm link`.
+You might have to do this as an administrator, i.e. by running `sudo npm link`
 1. Run `npm install` to fetch dependencies
 1. Run `npm run generate-local` to build and run the generator locally